Ample completions of OMs and CUOMs

 This opens a perspective that apart from its application to sample compression, is interesting in its own right: ample completions of structured set families.
-A natural class are ample completions of set families defined by \emph{partial cubes} (i.e., isometric subgraphs of hypercubes).
+This is extending a given set system to an ample system by adding sets.
+A natural problem is ample completions of set families defined by \emph{partial cubes} (i.e., isometric subgraphs of hypercubes).
 In~\cite{ChKnPh}, we prove that any partial cube of VC-dimension 2 admits an ample completion of VC-dimension 2.
-On the other hand, we give a set family of VC-dimension 2, which has no ample completion of the same VC-dimension.
-In the present paper, we give an example of a partial cube of VC-dimension 3 which cannot be completed to an ample set of VC-dimension 3.
-In the light of the above question, one may ask if \emph{there exists a constant $c$ such that every partial cube of VC-dimension $d$ admits an ample completion of VC-dimension $\le cd$?} Even stronger, we wonder if \emph{partial cubes of VC-dimension $d$ admit an ample completion of VC-dimension $d+c$}.
+Moreover, we give a set family of VC-dimension 2 which has no ample completion of the same VC-dimension.
+In the present paper, we give an example of a partial cube of VC-dimension 3 which cannot be completed to an ample set system of VC-dimension 3.
+Hence, in higher dimension we cannot complete all partial cubes without increasing the VC-dimension.
+In the light of the above perspective, one may ask if \emph{there exists a constant $c$ such that every partial cube of VC-dimension $d$ admits an ample completion of VC-dimension $\le cd$?} Even stronger, we wonder if \emph{partial cubes of VC-dimension $d$ admit an ample completion of VC-dimension $d+c$}.
 Note that no such additive constant $c$ exists for general set families~\cite{RuRuBa}.
-Finally, in case of COMs we are inclined to believe that the following stronger result holds:
+In \cite{ChKnPh}, we perform the ample completion of a partial cube of VC-dimension $2$ in two steps.
+First, we show that they can be completed to tope graphs of COMs and next we complete the resulting graphs into ample ones, in both cases, without increasing the VC-dimension.
+In the present article, we are interested in the completion of this intermediate class of partial cubes.
+For COMs, we are inclined to believe that the following stronger result holds: